MantaBots27318/sessions-management/README.rst

 This python scripts performs the following steps :

-1) Analyze a Microsoft calendar to gather events using Google Calendar API:
+1) Analyze a Microsoft calendar to gather events using Microsoft Graph API:

    - Which are due to happen in the next N days
    - Whose Summary contains a given topic